Comply with KYC and AML regulations by:

 All countries not sanctioned by the US, UN, UK or EU are supported.

-There are two main document types supported:
+There are three main document types supported:

 - proof of identity